mgyane001/EEE3088F-Group-10/README.md

-# Micro-Mouse Project 2024
+# EEE3088F Group 10 Micro-Mouse Project 2024

 ## Project Overview
-The Micro-Mouse Project is an educational endeavor aimed at designing and building a maze-solving robot, inspired by the principles and competition of Micro-Mouse robots.
+The goal of the Micro-Mouse Project is designing and building a maze-solving robot, inspired by the principles and competition of Micro-Mouse robots.
 This project focuses on the hardware development of the robot, particularly the sensing and power subsystems, while integrating provided processor and motherboard modules.

 ### Components
-- **Processor Module:** Utilizes a STM32L476 microcontroller for enhanced performance.
+- **Processor Module:** Utilizes a STM32L476 microcontroller for processing and programming.
-- **Motherboard Module:** Serves as the foundational circuit board connecting all other modules.
+- **Motherboard Module:** Serves as the foundational circuit board connecting all the other modules.
 - **Sensing Module:** Designed to detect obstacles, aiding the robot in navigation.
 - **Power Module:** Manages power distribution, motor operation, and battery charging.